 As Canada continues advancing through a period of rapid digital transformation, telecommunications companies are central to national connectivity, consumer services, and media delivery.
 Videotron, headquartered in Montreal, Quebec, is one of the most significant regional players in Canada’s telecom and media landscape.
-Ranked 49th among the Top 100 Canadian Brands in 2025, Videotron has built a strong reputation for quality service, local content, and innovative connectivity solutions.
+Ranked 49th among the Top 100 Canadian Brands in both 2025 and 2026, Videotron has built a strong reputation for quality service, local content, and innovative connectivity solutions.

 Videotron’s influence extends across mobile services, high-speed internet, television, enterprise solutions, smart home technologies, and media content, particularly French-language broadcasting.
 While smaller than national competitors such as Bell, TELUS, and Rogers, Videotron’s focused regional strategy allows it to maintain strong customer loyalty and operational efficiency.